SynthroLab peptide vialsPeptides50% off sitewideSynthroLab · Buy 1, Get 1 Free

 Step-by-Step: How to Reconstitute Retatrutide

 Walk through this the first time.
 After a few vials it becomes muscle memory.
+This is also the answer to "how do I reconstitute powdered retatrutide" — the powder form requires the same technique regardless of vial size.

 1. Wash your hands.
 Not negotiable.
 No gloves needed but hands must be clean.